Dual Affine Quantum Groups

 (b) We define $ \, \gerUMh{M} \, $ to be the subset of all elements $ x $ in $ \Omega^\vee_{\scriptscriptstyle M} $ whose series expansion $ \; x = \sum_{\varphi, \eta \in \N^{\phitildep}} \gerF_\varphi \cdot \phi_{\varphi,\eta} \cdot \gerE_\eta \; $ (with notation of \S 5.1) is such that, for some $ \, p(x) \in \Z \left[ q, \qm \right] \, $,

 for almost all the $ \, \phi = {(f_\alpha)}_{\alpha \in \phitildep}, \eta = {(e_\alpha)}_{\alpha \in \phitildep} \in \N^{\phitildep} $. \endproclaim

 7pt

-{\sl $ \underline{\text{Remark}} $:} \, indeed, what we do in Definition 5.8 is a "refinement" of the construction provided in [Dr], \S 7, to locate inside a quantized formal series Hopf algebra --- whose classical limit yields a formal Poisson group $ G^\infty $ --- a quantized universal enveloping algebra --- whose classical limit yields the Lie bialgebra dual to the one of $ G^\infty \, $; see also [EK1], [EK2].
-This will permit us to specialize at roots of 1, which is not possible in [{\it loc.~cit.}].
+{\sl $ \underline{\text{Remark}} $:} \, indeed, what we do in Definition 5.8 is a "refinement" of the construction provided in [Dr], \S 7, to locate inside a quantized formal series Hopf algebra --- whose semiclassical limit is a formal Poisson group $ G^\infty $ --- a quantized universal enveloping algebra --- whose semiclassical limit yields the Lie bialgebra dual to that of $ G^\infty \, $; see also [Ga3].
+This will permit us to specialize at roots of 1, which is not possible in [Dr].

 7pt

 \proclaim{Theorem 5.9} \; (a) \, $ \gerUMh{M} $ is a topological Hopf subalgebra (over $ R \, $) of $ \uqMh{M} $.

 (b) \, $ \gerUMh{M} $ is an $ R $--integer form of $ \uqMh{M} $ and $ \Omega_{\scriptscriptstyle M} $ (as topological Hopf algebras). \endproclaim